 **Please click on any word that is a link, to find out more about it in the accompanying glossary or in a further source of information.**

-The Research Support team is based within Library and Student Support (LSS) in the Sheppard Library.
-If you have any questions about Open Access, the Research Repository, Research Data Management or any other scholarly communications issues please do get in touch:
+The Research Support Team is part of Library and Student Support (LSS) in the Sheppard Library.
+If you have questions about Open Access, the Research Repository, Research Data Management or any other scholarly communications issues please do get in touch:

-If you have a subject specific question - get in touch with your subject librarian.
+If you have a subject specific question contact your subject librarian.